 Disclaimer: Affiliate links (marked with *) are used in this ‘Trails in Berkshire’ blog post.
+I have also worked with the businesses marked with ** in a paid partnership.

 There are a number of trails in Berkshire which you can take part in, many of which are free.
 If you have found this information useful why not join the Berkshire Mummies mailing list and follow Berkshire Mummies on Instagram and Facebook?